Leslie A. Thompson: Judicial service

 In January, 1851 the Florida legislature created a new three-member supreme court, with a chief justice and two associate justices to be elected by the legislature.
-Thompson was elected to a two-year term as an associate justice, along with Walker Anderson as chief justice A. G. Semmes as the other associate justice.
+Thompson was elected to a two-year term as an associate justice, along with Walker Anderson as chief justice Albert G. Semmes as the other associate justice.
 Anderson, Semmes, and Thompson "were important in establishing the Supreme Court of Florida as an independent judicial body".

 In 1853, Thompson opted to run for a full term as chief justice, but was defeated in the popular election by Thomas Baltzell.

 Later life and death

-Following his electoral defeat, Thompson moved to Galveston, Texas, where he served as Mayor of Galveston and as a member of the Texas Legislature.
-He remained in the Legislature until his death in 1874, in Galveston.
+Following his electoral defeat, Thompson moved to Galveston, Texas, where he was a city alderman of Galveston and a member of the Texas House of Representatives.
+He remained in the Legislature until November 2, 1857.
+Thompson died in 1874 in Galveston.